annmargarettel/Superstore-Dashboard/README.md

 ## Project Overview
 A full end-to-end data analytics project analyzing retail sales data from the Kaggle Superstore dataset.
 Built for marketing and business stakeholders to explore revenue trends, product performance, and customer behavior.

+## Key Insights
+The data shows a healthy overall business with 2.30M in total sales and a 12.47% macro profit margin.
+While Revenue showed steady growth over the years, 2017 had the strongest performance.
+Driving this, Technology generated the highest sales and profit among all product categories.
+This is further supported by the Canon imageCLASS 2200 Advanced Copier being the top-selling product, followed by items from the same category.

+Meanwhile, although Furniture had the second most sales, it had relatively lower profits.
+Particularly, Tables and Bookcases showed negative profitability, highlighting opportunities for pricing or cost optimization.

+The West region contributed the highest share of sales, making $3M+ in sales, closely followed by the East.
+Meanwhile, the South lags significantly at just around $2.0M, indicating under-penetrated market segments.

 ## Tech Stack
 - Python (pandas, NumPy) | Data cleaning and feature engineering
 - SQLite | Local database storage